-The University of Denver successfully completed the sixth year of a multi-year remote sensing study in Phoenix.
-Five days of fieldwork (November 13-17, 2006) were conducted on the uphill exit ramp from Hwy 202 / Sky Harbor Blvd.
+The University of Denver successfully completed the fourth year of a multi-year remote sensing study in Phoenix.
+Five days of fieldwork (November 18-22, 2002) were conducted on the uphill exit ramp from Hwy 202 / Sky Harbor Blvd.
 Westbound to Hwy 143 Southbound in Phoenix, AZ.
-A database was compiled containing 21,782 records for which the State of Arizona provided makes and model year information.
-All of these records contained valid measurements for at least CO and CO2, and 21,731 contained valid measurements for HC and NO as well.
-Of these measurements, 8,873 (41%) were of vehicles measured only once.
-The rest were of vehicles measured at least twice.
+A database was compiled containing 23,679 records for which the State of Arizona provided make and model year information.
+All of these records contained valid measurements for at least CO and CO2, and 23,666 contained valid measurements for the rest were of vehicles measured at least twice.
 Analysis of these repeat vehicles showed that high emitters have skewed emissions distributions while low emitters have more normally distributed emissions.

-The mean measurements for CO, HC, and NO were determined to be 13.9 gCO/kg, 2.2 gHC/kg, and 2.9 gNO/kg, respectively with an average model year of 2001.4.
-As expected, the fleet emissions observed in this study exhibited a typical skewed distribution, with the dirtiest 10% of the fleet contributing 81%, 87%, and 70% of the CO, HC, and NO emissions, respectively.
+The mean measurements for CO, HC, and NO were determined to be 27.3 gCO/kg, 2.6 g HC/kg, and 4.6 gNO/kg, respectively with an average model year of 1997.4.
+As expected, the fleet emissions observed in this study exhibited a typical skewed distribution, with the dirtiest 10% of the fleet contributing 72%, 52%, and 57% of the CO, HC, and NO emissions, respectively.
 An analysis of emissions as a function of model year showed a typical inverse relationship.

-The 2006 data show the least dependence on VSP of any of the previous data sets.
-CO, HC and NO emissions are at low levels across the entire VSP range.
-Using vehicle specific power, the emissions of the vehicle fleet measured in 2006 were VSP adjusted to match the vehicle driving patterns of the fleet measured in 1998.
-Despite the fact that the current site has a higher averaged VSP than the 1998 site, the emissions are now lower than the 1998 measurements.
-This trend is more difficult to discern in the model year adjustments since the fleet has aged 8 years in the process and we are comparing two different sites.
-If we restrict our comparison to the current site, observed increases in this analysis are no larger than the estimated errors, and emission deterioration in the fleet is very small at worst.
+The 2002 data show the least dependence on VSP of any of the previous data sets.
+CO and HC emissions are at low levels across the entire VSP range.
+The NO emissions rise to meet the levels seen in the 2000 data but have a large reduction in emissions below 25 kw/tonne.

+Using vehicle specific power, the emissions of the vehicle fleet measured in 2002 were adjusted to match the vehicle driving patterns of the fleet measured in 1998.
+Despite the fact that the current site has consistently higher loads than the 1998 site, the emissions are now lower than the 1998 measurements.
+This trend is more difficult to discern in the model year adjustments since the fleet has aged 5 years in the process.
+The increases observed in this analysis are just slightly larger than the estimated errors and point out that emission deterioration in the fleet is slowing considerably.

-Tracking of model year fleets through six measurements indicates that the rate of emissions deterioration continues to slow.
-The observed increases in emissions only slightly exceeded the standard errors of the mean, despite the age of the fleet increasing by 8 years.
-An analysis of high emitting vehicles showed that there is considerable overlap of CO and HC high emitters, for instance 1.7% of the fleet emits 25% of the total CO and 19% of the total HC.
-The noise levels in the CO, HC and NO measurement channels were determined to be low, compared with previous campaigns.
-16
+Tracking of model year fleets through four measurements indicates that the rate of emissions deterioration continues to slow.
+The observed increases in emissions only slightly exceeded the standard errors of the mean, despite the age of the fleet increasing by 5 years.
+An analysis of high emitting vehicles showed that there is considerable overlap of CO and HC high emitters, for instance 2.8% of the fleet emit 32% of the total CO and 20% of the total HC.
+The noise levels in the CO, HC and NO measurement channels were determined to be in a low noise range compared with previous campaigns.15